Your cat has given birth to a litter of delightful kittens, each and every one of them as cute as a button.

 So the coat color is no guaranteed way how to tell male from female kittens.

 Personality is not a reliable clue, especially with very young kittens.

 The more adventurous and aggressive kittens are not necessarily the male ones.

-Actually, determining the sex of kitten under the age of two weeks is no easy thing.
+Actually, determining kitten gender under the age of two weeks is no easy thing.
 But beyond that age a little study of the youngster's rear end and you should have your answer.

 Gently pick up and hold your kitten so the rear end is facing you.

 Gently lift up the kitten's tail, or have someone lift it up for you.

 As can be seen from the rather crude diagram, both genders have two openings, the upper one being the anus.
 The lower opening is the kitten's genitalia.